How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

 ""We take billing concerns extremely seriously and we're sorry for the frustration.
-We've checked our records and would like to resolve this immediately.
-Our billing team is available at [phone] Monday-Friday 9AM-5PM, or you can email [email] anytime and we'll respond within 24 hours.
+Our billing team is available at [phone] Monday–Friday 9AM–5PM, or you can email [email] anytime and we'll respond within 24 hours.
 If you were double-charged, we will issue a full refund for the duplicate charge right away.
 We want to make this right.""

-Why it works: Stays calm despite the all-caps energy, provides specific contact details and hours, promises a clear resolution.
-Other customers reading this see a business that handles complaints professionally.
+Why it works: Stays calm despite the all-caps energy, provides specific contact details and hours, and promises a clear resolution.
+Other customers reading this see a business that handles complaints with professionalism — and that builds more trust than any ad.

 Review: "Got sick after eating here.
 Never again."